 Obtained over $13 million from the State of Maryland for five wrongfully convicted men, convincing the Maryland Board of Public Works to make such awards for the first time in 15 years.

-Represents a man wrongfully imprisoned of murder for 27 years because the Baltimore police coerced a teenage witness to falsely implicate him for the murder.
+Represents a man wrongfully imprisoned for 27 years because the Baltimore police coerced a teenage witness to falsely implicate him for the murder.

 Obtained favorable settlement for trauma surgeon after whistleblower and defamation trial against Louisiana State University.